Khuzestan province: Culture

 A bust from The National Museum of Iran of Queen Musa, wife of Phraates IV of Parthia, excavated by a French team in Khuzestan in 1939.

 In literature

-Khuzestan has long been the subject of many a writer and poet of Persia, banking on its ample sugar production to use the term as allegory for sweetness.
+Khuzestan has long been the subject of many a writer and poet of Persia, drawing on its ample sugar production to use the name as an allegory for sweetness.
 Some popular verses are: